 - Disclose any findings of guilt in relation to criminal or other offences.

-- In addition, based on your past and present conduct, the College must have reasonable grounds to believe that you:
+- Make a declaration regarding health and conduct so that, based on your past and present conduct, the College has reasonable grounds to believe that you:

-- Specific details with respect to academic requirements and experience are also outlined depending on which application route you choose from the main menu.
+- Meet specific academic requirements and experience as outlined under each application route you choose from the main menu.

 The application asks for the following information: